 Tap to choose the perfect suggestion for your next word — predictive text adjusts results based on who you’re talking to and what you’ve said before.4

 Swipe rather than type, or go old school with the classic keyboard layout. iOS 8 opens up the keyboard to developers.
 And now that new keyboards are available, you can choose your favorite input method or layout systemwide.

 iOS devices are fun and powerful learning tools for people with attention challenges or other cognitive and learning disabilities.
 You can minimize visual stimulation to help with focus, limit access to a single app, and tap to easily access text-to-speech tools and definitions.

 Guided Access helps people with autism or other attention and sensory challenges stay focused on the task (or app) at hand.
-With Guided Access, a parent, teacher, or therapist can limit an iOS device to stay on one app by disabling the Home button, and even restrict touch input on certain areas of the screen.
+With Guided Access, a parent, teacher, or therapist can limit an iOS device to stay on one app by disabling the Home button, and limit the amount of time spent in an app.
+You can even restrict access to the keyboard or touch input on certain areas of the screen.
 So wandering taps and gestures won’t distract from learning.

 Say you’re reading an article on astronomy and are stuck on some terminology.
 Just look it up — dictionary definitions are integrated into iOS.
 Get quick access to definitions and commonly used phrases to help with spelling, pronunciation, and grammar.

 For some students, navigating the web can be a sensory overload.
 Safari Reader reduces the visual clutter on a web page by removing distractions.
 It strips away ads, buttons, and navigation bars, allowing you to focus on just the content you want.
 And Safari Reader works with Speak Selection and VoiceOver, to provide auditory reinforcement for what you're seeing.